 How Long Does it Take to Become a Chiropractor?

-Depending on whether a person already has a bachelor’s degree, it takes an average of a little over three years (post-bachelor’s) and successful passage of the National Board of Chiropractic Examiners exam to become a chiropractor.
+Depending on whether a person already has a bachelor’s degree, it takes a little over three years (post-bachelor’s) and successful passage of the National Board of Chiropractic Examiners exam to become a chiropractor.
 Therefore, aspiring chiropractors can expect to spend just over seven years in higher education after graduating from high school.

 How To Become a Chiropractor – Step-by-Step Guide